junhocho/SRGAN/README.md

-# State Of The Art (SOTA) models
+# Torch7-profiling

-Repository of SOTA deep neural network models for feed-forward speed profiling
+Repository of neural network models for feed-forward speed profiling

 ## Running the code